What Is a Minimum Viable Product (MVP)?

 Measure the right metric

-Do you know your product’s north star?
+Do you know your ?

 Different products and users have different objectives, so it’s important to take a step back and understand your users’ goals.
 Understanding these at a fundamental level will make it easier for your team to focus on meaningful features instead of random acts of product development.

-Clarifying your product’s north star helps you decide which core product metrics to track.
+Clarifying your product’s north star helps you decide which core to track.
 Generally, setting MVP metrics related to user behavior will help your team close the customer feedback loop and deliver value faster.

 Some key metrics that most companies will track closely during the MVP stage include: